priyanshu-rj/IIIT_BBSR_ADSA_LAB/ADSA_LAB_01/Question3/README.md

 ---

 ## ⚡ Features
-- Uses **binary-search-like logic** to quickly locate the defective coin.
+- Uses **divide and conquer logic** to quickly locate the defective coin.
 - Handles cases where the defective coin is at:
   - The beginning
   - The middle